|Captain Walter J. Fried’s Fish Reports|

 Captain Walter J. Fried was a prolific report writer turning out reports of an extraordinary quality.
 For the historian of cryptologic history they are extremely valuable due to their very detailed overview of cryptanalytical operations, discoveries and problems taking place at BP during the period March to November 1944.
 The subjects treated and the technical and historical details that these reports contain set them out as some of the best cryptanalytical documents from this period.

-Interesting is also the correspondance between Walter J. Fried and William F. Friedman showing the close friendship between these to US Army cryptologists.
+Interesting is also the correspondence between Walter J. Fried and William F. Friedman showing the close friendship between these to US Army cryptologists.
 The correspondance is available here: Fried–Friedman Correspondance

 NR.
 2612, Box 880,